Charing Cross: Civil war removal

-At the Restoration (1660 or shortly after) eight of the regicides were executed here, including the notable Fifth Monarchist, Colonel Thomas Harrison.
+At the Restoration (1660) eight of the regicides were executed here, including the notable Fifth Monarchist, Colonel Thomas Harrison.
 A statue of Charles I was, likewise in Charles II's reign, erected on the site.
 This had been made in 1633 by Hubert Le Sueur, in the reign of Charles I, but in 1649 Parliament ordered a man to destroy it; however he instead hid it and brought it back to the new King, Charles II (Charles I's son), and his Parliament who had the statue erected here in 1675.

 The Pillory at Charing Cross (1809).
 The dark equestrian statue is the junction centrepiece (marker).
 This is a drawing by Augustus Pugin and Thomas Rowlandson for Rudolph Ackermann's Microcosm of London (1808-11).

 A prominent pillory, where malefactors were publicly flogged, stood alongside for centuries.
 About 200 yards to the east was the Hungerford Market, established at the end of the 16th century; and to the north was the King's Mews, or Royal Mews, the stables for the Palace of Whitehall and thus the King's own presence at the Houses of Parliament (Palace of Westminster).
 The whole area of the broad pavements of what was a three-way main junction with private (stables) turn-off was a popular place of street entertainment.
 Samuel Pepys records in his diaries visiting the taverns and watching the entertainments and executions that were held there.
 This was combined with the south of the mews when Trafalgar Square was built on the site in 1832, the rest of the stable yard becoming the National Gallery primarily.